Aplia/swark/doc/operators/ezobjectrelationlist_content.rst

 ~~~~~~~
 Alternative for getting ezobjectrelationlist content as a list of nodes, instead of an array which does not have the nodes.

-Will return the node directly, if only one is related.

 Usage
 ~~~~~
 ::